About Vale of Rheidol Railway

 "Wales to the World" - All change at Aberystwyth Station with the building of a new station and multifunction display facility at our Aberystwyth station.
 The £2.2 million project started in late 2018 and will finish at the end of 2022; see https://www.rheidolrailway.co.uk/project.htm for all the details.

 The 12 mile journey takes 1 hour in each direction.
 See timetables for departure times.

 The railway offers advance bookings through its website, but there is also the option to purchase tickets from the Booking Office on the day of travel.
-Passengers may upgrade to the the First Class Observation Saloon for a small charge.
+Passengers may upgrade to the First Class Observation Saloon for a small charge if it is available.

 The railway can carry bicycles although owing to space limitations on certain popular trains, please contact us in advance so we can reserve space.